bUnit-dev/bUnit/docs/site/docs/test-doubles/emulating-ijsruntime.md

 ## Support for `IJSInProcessRuntime` and `IJSUnmarshalledRuntime`

 bUnit's `IJSRuntime` supports being cast to the `IJSInProcessRuntime` and `IJSUnmarshalledRuntime` types, just like Blazors `IJSRuntime`.

-To set up a handler for a `Invoke` and `InvokeUnmarshalled` call, just use the regular `Setup` and `SetupVoid` methods on bUnit's JSInterop.